nicolobruno/react-apollo/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Using typescript, apollo client and React.

 Available in https://react-apollo.vercel.app/characters